Cell Modules for Type $A$ Webs: The Category of Type Webs

-\begin{remark} Strictly, we should define the objects to also permit tensor factors of the duals of the $V_i$, but since $V_i^* \cong V_{n-i}$ what we have constructed is sufficient.
-In \cite{elias_2015} our category is denoted by $\text{\textbf{Fund}}^+$. \end{remark}
+\begin{remark} Strictly speaking, we should define the objects to also permit tensor factors of the duals of the $V_i$, but since $V_i^* \cong V_{n-i}$ what we have constructed is sufficient.
+In \cite{elias_2015} our category is denoted by $\text{\textbf{Fund}}^+_n$.
+In the language of the oriented spider category, all our orientations run from left to right.